bence-toth/bence-toth/README.md

 I believe that whatever you do, empathy and compassion will go a long way.
 Be a decent human, and everything else will fall in place.

 I might not be wrong about everything I say.

+You can also [find me on LinkedIn](https://www.linkedin.com/in/bence-a-toth/) or send me an email at tothab@gmail.com.